All Episodes

 Rod Rosenstein ought to go.

-A person ought to be put in place to serve properly in that place to regulate this – Run a muck investigation and to provide the proper guidance and direction that it should have, period.
+Person ought to be put in place to serve properly in that place, to regulate this run-a-muck investigation and to provide the proper guidance and direction that it should have, period.

-And it does and we can't ignore the fact that what eventually became the Nunes memo, Sarah Carter, uh only happened after they waited to the last minute.
+And we can't ignore the fact that what eventually became the Nunes memo, Sarah Carter, only happened after they waited till the last minute.

-That means we wouldn't have known about all the Pfizer abuses if he had his way and Paul Ryan had capitulated.
+That means we wouldn't have known about all the FISA abuses if he had his way and Paul Ryan had capitulated.

 And that's what they're doing.